-- online sexual harassment.
-This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.
-16 It may include:

-- consensual and non-consensual sharing of nudes and semi-nudes images and/or videos.
-As set out in UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people (which provides detailed advice for schools and colleges) taking and sharing nude photographs of U18s is a criminal offence;

-- sharing of unwanted explicit content;

-- upskirting (is a criminal offence):17

-- sexualised online bullying;

-- unwanted sexual comments and messages, including, on social media; and

-- sexual exploitation; coercion and threats;
+- sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - sexual "jokes" or taunting; - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence - it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; and - online sexual harassment.
+This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.15 It may include: - consensual and non-consensual sharing of nudes and semi-nudes images and/or videos.
+As set out in UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people (which provides detailed advice for schools and colleges) taking and sharing nude photographs of U18s is a criminal offence; - sharing of unwanted explicit content; - upskirting (is a criminal offence):16 - sexualised online bullying; - unwanted sexual comments and messages, including, on social media; and - sexual exploitation; coercion and threats;